Information about how the site is built

-The typography I use here is Chaparral by Carol Twombly and Proxima Nova by Mark Simonson.
+The typography I use here is Chaparral by Carol Twombly.
 The choice is typefaces was totally inspired by Jason Santa Maria, an awesome designer who I’ve followed since the mid-2000’s.
 His typography knowledge is nothing short of exquisite. 🤌 Check out his work too.
 For the code font I went ahead with JetBrains Mono because I love the tall x-height and the thought that went into designing it.
 I recently switched from Dank Mono.

-The overall site design was done as collaboration between myself and User Experience Designer, Daniel Maldonado.
-Daniel also designed my logo monogram which is 🔥🔥🔥.
+I just redesigned the site for a super simple minimal approach.
+User Experience Designer, Daniel Maldonado designed my logo monogram which is 🔥🔥🔥.
 Check out his work.
 He’s a great designer and even greater human.

 This site is powered by the beautiful and elegant programming language, Ruby .
 The creator Yukihiro Matsumoto, a.k.a Matz designed and optimized the language for “programmer happiness”, a concept founded on the belief that a programming language should be enjoyable to read and write for humans, not computers — and I totally agree.
 Ruby has been a pleasure to write in.
 This concept is further elaborated in a wonderful, unorthodox programming guide called Why’s Poignant Guide to Ruby.
 Give a read and enjoy some quirkiness and humor while learning how to code.